Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 # Bonus Proficiency
 When you choose this domain at 1st level, you gain proficiency in [[Stealth]] if you don't already have it.

-# Shadowling
+# Trick of the Light
-Starting at 1st level, you can use your bonus action to [[hide]].
-When you take the [[hide]] action and successfully hide, you can turn invisible until the start of your next turn or until you attack or cast a spell.
+Starting at 1st level, you can use your bonus action to take the [[hide]] action.

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short rest.
+When you successfully hide, you can turn invisible until the start of your next turn or until you attack or cast a spell.
+You can do so a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short rest.

 # Channel Divinity: Unseen Strike
 Starting at 2nd level, when you make a melee weapon attack while invisible, you can use your Channel Divinity to automatically hit and treat the attack as a critical hit.
 You must declare the use of this feature before making the attack roll.

-# Trick of the Shadow
+# Blend In
-Beginning at 6th level, the healing spells you cast on others heal you as well.
-When you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell's level.
+Beginning at 6th level, you can take the [[hide]] action even when you are not obscured, as long as you're in a dark or dimly lit area.

 # Divine Strike
 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 radiant damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.